 Option 1 exposed hot water cylinder probably the most practical to install out of the two installations.
 This type of installation is most favoured in countries with a hotter climate if the outside temperature is very cold the cylinder will be subjected to freeze issues and can rapidly cool over night leaving no hot water the following morning.
 Cylinders and connecting pipe work need to be well insulated.

 Option 2 concealed hot water cylinder is recommended if the hot water cylinder could be subjected to overnight freezing conditions, or if the customer is not happy about a hot water cylinder sat on the roof of their property.
 The installations can be a little more difficult and time consuming.
-The hot water cylinder must always be above the solar panel at all times, if not the system would fail to operate sufficiently.
+The hot water cylinder must always be above the thermal panel at all times, if not the system would fail to operate sufficiently.

 Hot Water Caution